What is andropause?

 Andropause refers to the appearance of signs and symptoms associated with a slow but steady decline in hormones such as testosterone and dehydroepiandrosterone in middle-aged men.
 A decrease in testosterone occurs in men naturally as they age, but during andropause, which is more correctly called "hypogonadism" from a technical point of view, the levels of these hormones fall below the normal range for a given age.

 If you haven’t seen an advertisement for “low testosterone” drugs on television or in the press, keep in mind that testosterone prescription drug providers are actively promoting their products to “hook” men with their fast-moving testosterone therapy.
 However, it should be said that knowledge about andropause and low testosterone levels are highly controversial.
-Futhermore, the objective of this article, is based on exposing the effect of yohimbe plant on andropause by getting rid of its symptoms.
+Furthermore, the objective of this article is based on exposing the effect of Yohimbe plant on andropause by getting rid of its symptoms.

 HERBAL TEA FOR ADRENOPAUSE

-Our herbal remedy is composed of the best herbs and plants that has properties to cure male infertility caused by azoospermia, oligospermia, adrenopause, teratospermia, testicular torsion and so on.
-One of the objective of this treatment is to increase the testosterone which is responsible for most of the activities accomplished in men.
+Our herbal remedy is composed of the best herbs and plants that have properties to cure male infertility caused by azoospermia, oligospermia, andropause, teratozoospermia, testicular torsion, and so on.
+One of the objectives of this treatment is to increase the testosterone which is responsible for most of the activities accomplished in men.
 It has been used in Africa for several years now by those who know the secrets of plants.
 It has proven effective several time.
 Now, thanks to AfricanDoctor, you have the chance to try it.